Valves

 your lungs (where it picks up oxygen) and then around your body.

-What are valves like?
+How are valves made?

 Valves are usually made of metal or plastic and they have several